urcodesogreat/GNetDet-Pytorch/README.md

 ### GNetDet Training Procedure

 GNetDet is a simple one stage object detection network, like YOLO, with slightly changes on the architecture where only a few 3x3 convolution layers, ReLU and max-pooling layers are used.
-The network topology itself could be seen as a VGG16 variant which is a linear network that could be loaded, after fully quantized, onto the chip **GTI 5801** and perform real time object detection inference with support of at most 256 difference classes.
+The network topology itself could be seen as a VGG16 variant which is a linear network that could be loaded, after fully quantized, onto the chip **GTI 5801** and perform real time object detection with at most 256 difference classes.

 To train GNetDet, one must strictly follow the following four steps training procedure before converting to a real chip model.